 Now that you have started your online marketing campaign, keeping track of your website’s viewers will allow you to gain valuable information about your audience.
 Knowing these statistics allows you to cater to your dominant focus group.
 This is an essential part of our suggested content strategy which allows you to capitalize on your business’s growth in popularity.
 A popular method of tracking such statistics is Google Analytics.
 This tool allows you to know the demographics of the users visiting your site.
 Now, in order to differentiate between the traffic generated by each online campaign, each one needs to have a unique URL.
 This can be done using a Google Analytics URL Builder.
-Such tool allows you to pull statistics of each campaign separately in order to identify which medium was most successful.
-Naturally, this is essential in our fast moving, highly competitive market where your business’s success might rely on your ability to adapt to the dynamic market demands.
+Such a tool allows you to pull statistics of each campaign separately in order to identify which medium was most successful.
+Naturally, this is essential in our fast-moving, highly competitive market where your business’s success might rely on your ability to adapt to the dynamic market demands.

 What Is Google Analytics?

-A free tool designed by google that allows you to measure your return on investment (otherwise known as ROI) regarding your marketing campaign.
+A free tool designed by Google that allows you to measure your return on investment (otherwise known as ROI) regarding your marketing campaign.
 It allows you to know how customers got to your website.
 It allows you to better know your customer base which later allows you to cater to that base.
 Here are some of the information that google analytics can provide you:

 1- How many people visited your website

 2- How long do they stay on each visit